The Music of Claude Debussy – Available Now

 - It’s the same recording as the famous Living Stereo Clair De Lune, LSC-2326, but with a couple of extra tracks included

-- The other main difference between the Living Stereo pressing on our Decca here is that the Decca has better sound
+- The other main difference between the Living Stereo pressing and our Decca here is that the Decca has better sound

 Transparent and spacious, wide and naturally staged, clean yet rich, with zero coloration, there is nothing here to fault.
 So relaxed and natural you will soon find yourself lost in the music.